 shape the culture of a place.

-In the Streeter Ave / Central Ave neighborhood, 39.7% of the working population is employed in
+In the Streeter Ave / Central Ave neighborhood, 38.7% of the working population is employed in

 The second most important occupational group in this neighborhood is

-sales and service jobs, from major sales accounts, to working in fast food restaurants, with 29.9% of the residents employed.
+sales and service jobs, from major sales accounts, to working in fast food restaurants, with 34.0% of the residents employed.